 George Chen (CChem, FRSC, FRSA, FIMMM) received his Teaching Diploma in 1981 (Chemistry, Jiujiang Teacher Training College, now Jiujiang University), MSc in 1985 (Physical Chemistry/Electrochemistry, Fujian Normal University), and PhD (University of London) and DIC (Physical Chemistry/Electrochemistry, Diploma of Imperial College) in 1992.
 After postdoctoral research in the Universities of Oxford (1992) and Leeds (1994), he moved to the University of Cambridge (1996), taking up positions of Senior Research Associate (1998), and Assistant Director of Research (2001).
 In Cambridge, he was awarded the Schlumberger Interdisciplinary Research Fellowship (2000) and elected to Official Fellow (2003) of Darwin College.
 He joined the University of Nottingham as Reader in 2003, and was promoted to Associate Professor and Reader in 2006, and to Professor in 2009.
-He was lecturer of Jiangxi University (1985-1988, now Nanchang University), and also specially invited professor of the University of Mediterranee (2007), Wuhan University (2000-2010), and Wuhan University of Science and Technology (2015-2019), and senior academic visitor of Fudan University (2014-2016).
-He still holds a visiting position in Shanghai Institute of Applied Physics (SINAP), Chinese Academy Sciences (CAS) (2015-).
+He was lecturer of Jiangxi University (1985-1988, now Nanchang University), and also specially invited professor of the University of Mediterranee (2007), Wuhan University (2000-2010), and Wuhan University of Science and Technology (2015-2019), senior academic visitor of Fudan University (2014-2016), and guest professor of Shanghai Institute of Applied Physics (SINAP), Chinese Academy Sciences (CAS) (2015-2019).

 Between Nov 2014 and Sept 2019, Prof. Chen undertook full time academic duties (secondment) in the University's China Campus in Ningbo (official name: University of Nottingham Ningbo China, UNNC).
 He was also appointed Director of the Centre for Sustainable Energy Technology (CSET, 2015-2017), Head of Department of Chemical and Environmental Engineering (2016-2017) and Li Dak Sum Chair Professor (2017-2020, visiting in the final year).
 He returned to the UK campus in late 2019, and continues collaboration with UNNC colleagues.

 Prof. Chen has undertaken various research projects with funds from state and industrial sources, including the EPSRC, Royal Society, MoST (China), MoSTI (Malaysia), E.ON, Ningbo Municipal Government and more recently Innovate UK.
-The relevant outputs are documented in over 800 peer reviewed journal, conference and patent publications.
-Part of his research has evolved into industry (e.g. The FFC Cambridge Process by Metalysis, and Supercapattery by E.ON).
+The relevant outputs are documented in over 800 publications, including peer reviewed journal articles, conference presentations and patents.
+The commercial potentials of his research are endorsed by industry (e.g. The FFC Cambridge Process by Metalysis, and Supercapattery by E.ON and Rolls Royce).
 He is the recipient of numerous awards, including the TMS Reactive Metals Technology Award (2001, 2004), the Royal Society Brian Mercer Feasibility Award (2007), the E.ON International Research Award (2008), the Inman Medal (2014), and Specially Invited Expert of Zhejiang Province (2015).

 George Chen is a member of the Advanced Materials Research group (AMRG) and University of Nottingham Energy Institute (UoNEI).

 For teaching at undergraduate levels, Prof. Chen's interests are related with chemical thermodynamics, structural and functional materials, rheology and process engineering.
-He also supervises postgraduate students at both MSc or MEng, and PhD levels on research topics of, but not limited to, fundamental and materials electrochemistry, electrochemical technologies and engineering, liquid salts based processes and materials, energy conversion and storage, and CO2 capture and reclamation or conversion.
+He also supervises postgraduate students at both MSc or MEng, and PhD levels on research topics of, but not limited to, fundamental and materials electrochemistry, electrochemical technologies and engineering, liquid salts based processes and materials, energy conversion and storage, and CO2 capture and reclamation, conversion and utilisation.

 Prof. Chen is engaged in teaching chemical engineering related subjects at both the undergraduate and postgraduate levels.
 He has often been appointed as an internal examiner, and also an external… read more